willgorham/wordpress-blog-intro/README.md

+*** NOTE *** This plugin ONLY works with a customized child theme.
+Installing on a vanilla WordPress install will not work.

 # Blog Intro

 This plugin was initially created for the [Insert Content from Editor into Blog Page](https://knowthecode.io/labs/insert-content-editor-blog-page) Lab on [KnowTheCode.io](https://KnowTheCode.io).